bevsxyz/parallel-woamm/proposal/woa_proposal.md

 During the search process, switching between the exploration and exploitation process is chosen depending on the value of $|A|$.
-If $A| \geq 1$, the exploration process comes into existence, enabling global search by using Eq.
+If $A| \geq 1$, the exploration process comes into existence, enabling global search using Eq.
 1 and 2.
 When $|A| < 1$, then updating the positions of individuals is performed by using eq.
 6 or 8.
 Depending on a probability value $\beta$, which is 0.5 for each strategy WOA process switches between encircling prey or bubble-net attacking strategy.